spencer-rafada/Data-Structures-Tutorial/0-introduction.md

 Each module will contain description, examples to work on and its solution, and the performance table for the data structure.

-## "I will a car for the great multitude." - Henry Ford
+## "I will create a car for the great multitude." - Henry Ford

 Before you go, think of the process of making this...
 ![car parts](images/car-00.jpg)
-turns to this..
+to this..
 ![car](images/car-01.jpg)

 Is the **order** important in assembling these parts?